 - Congo (Kuba, Chokwe, Luba, Pende)

-- Luba: Masks often depict female figures, emphasizing beauty and moral values.
+- Luba: Masks often depict female figures, emphasising beauty and moral values.

 - Pende: Known for their distinctive masks used in healing rituals and social control.